arribada/horizon-gui/README.md

 We provide downloadable SD .img files so you can quickly get up and running [list downloads]

-## To create a fresh installation of the GUI on Ubuntu Server follow our step-by-step process;
+## Stage 1.
+To create a fresh installation of the GUI on Ubuntu Server follow our step-by-step process;

 What you will need;